-With an average retail price of 8.36 cents per kilowatt-hour, Texas is among the top ten states with the lowest electricity rates in the country.
+With an average retail price around 15 cents per kilowatt-hour (2025), Texas is among the top ten states with the lowest electricity rates in the country.
 And it makes sense, given that Texas is the country’s largest electricity producer and consumer, according to the U.S. Energy Information Administration (EIA).

 But this doesn’t exempt Texans from paying electricity deposits when purchasing from retail electricity providers (REP) for the first time or activating an electricity plan.
 If you’re wondering why you need to pay electricity deposits in Texas and what they’re for, you’ve come to the right place.